Analysis | The GameStop stock situation isn’t about populism. It’s about whether the market is ‘real.’

 Some analysts have described GameStop and other stocks like it as “meme stocks.”
 They’re right, in a sense.

 If you are a younger person, you’ve probably encountered an older relative or friend sharing a meme well after it expired from popular culture.
 On Inauguration Day, everyone got a kick out of Sen. Bernie Sanders’s mittens.
 A few days later, the meme was over, driven into the ground by the zealously online.
 Not so to your extremely offline relatives.
 But by the time they got to the joke, the spark was gone.
-So it will be (probably) be with GameStop.
+So it will be (probably) with GameStop.

-The conventional wisdom around stocks is to buy index funds — an asset that fluctuates up and down parallel to the general market (which, as we’ve learned, tends to go up in the long run).
+The conventional wisdom about stocks is to buy index funds — assets that fluctuate up and down parallel to the general market (which, as we’ve learned, tends to go up in the long run).
 The underlying logic is that by the time you, a nonprofessional, learn about a promising new stock, institutional investors have already taken action.
 You’ve missed out on the biggest moves.

 Some brokerages, such as Robinhood, have been accused of encouraging amateur investors with little experience in or understanding of the market to use the app.
 In December, regulators in Massachusetts accused Robinhood of using gamification — such as colorful confetti that appeared on-screen after deposits and trades — to “incentivize continuous and repeated engagement with the application.”
 The securities regulators listed examples of the kinds of traders on the platform: “Since February 1, 2020, Customer One has made 12,748 trades with Robinhood, an average of approximately 92 trades per day during that time frame.
 Customer One had no investment experience prior to trading with Robinhood,” the filing alleges.

 By prioritizing onboarding investors over educating them, brokerages such as Robinhood might exacerbate the risks around volatile stocks including GameStop.
 If you just learned about GameStop’s promising stock, you’ve probably already missed out on the most astronomic growth.
-But even if GameStop goes on to reach progressively higher peaks, if you’re not a Wallstreetbets lurker or hanging around the Discord server — in other words, if the GameStop news takes a while to reach you — you might miss the signal, spoken or implicit, to sell.
+But even if GameStop goes on to reach progressively higher peaks, if you’re not a wallstreetbets lurker or hanging around the Discord server — in other words, if the GameStop news takes a while to reach you — you might miss the signal, spoken or implicit, to sell.

 That sell signal can come from anywhere, at any time.
 Gill might announce he’s selling his shares.
 Elon Musk might tweet that he’s done with GameStop.
 However improbably, the SEC might take action.
 Brokerages might restrict your ability to buy or sell shares, as Robinhood did last week.
 And if you’re just not plugged in — if you’re in a meeting or in class or asleep — you still open yourself up to risk.

-“At some point it ends.
+“At some point, it ends.
 Famously, the market can stay irrational longer than people can stay solvent,” said Harry Mamaysky, professor at the Columbia Business School.
 “I feel like this is the kind of thing that everyone can lose money on.
-It’s one of those situations where it’s not obvious that it ends well for anyone. ...
-I think when it all ends, it’ll be very, very obvious to everyone how it should have ended.”
+It’s one of those situations where it’s not obvious that it ends well for anyone. … I think when it all ends, it’ll be very, very obvious to everyone how it should have ended.”